knpuniversity/php-beginner-series/knpu/episode1/system-setup.rst

 ~~~~~~~~~~~

 First, install PHP on your computer.
 PHP is basically just an executable
 file.
-Not an executable file like chrome or iTunes that opens up and has
+Not an executable file like Chrome or iTunes that opens up and has
 a cute GUI, more like an executable that you can run from the command line.
 If you're not used to the command line, it's ok: we'll ease into it.